masq/Blog/making-something-from-nothing.md

 61                              ???
 64657221                        JB 000000000000002F
 ```
+_Figure 9: The phrase "Hello, reader!" interpreted as x86 assembly... it doesn't really work._

 on the left, we have a breakdown of the bytes corresponding to the "instruction"
 on the right, per line.
 Essentially, at machine languages, the operations are